Emma Cline’s The Girls is a serious novel, and seriously disturbing.

 Evie is a privileged young girl from a wealthy, albeit troubled, background.
 She’s a socially isolated poor little rich girl.
 When she first sees “the girls”, gypsies, hippies, ‘free spirits’, she is immediately infatuated.
 When they take her to the hippy encampment on a ranch outside of San Francisco, she is seduced, literally and metaphorically, and wants nothing more than to join the girls as acolytes of Russell Hadrick, the cult leader Cline bases on Charles Manson.

 Evie can see the hippy commune is dirty, disordered, dysfunctional, the small children underfoot feral and neglected, the adults semi-starved, drug addled inadequates.
 She can see they survive on petty criminality.
-But Evie is enamoured by the girls, most particularly Russell’s number one girl, Suzanne (based on Manson disciple Susan Atkins), and all that is ugly is wreathed in the glamour of her feelings for Suzanne and her desire to be seen, accepted, and loved.
+But Evie is enamoured by the girls, most particularly Russell’s number one girl, Suzanne (who might be partly based on Manson disciple Susan Atkins), and all that is ugly is wreathed in the glamour of her feelings for Suzanne and her desire to be seen, accepted, and loved.

 Evie gives herself sexually.
 She robs her mother.
 She joins in burglary forays, invading the homes of her own neighbours.
 She lies, cheats and steals for Suzanne, the girls and Russell.
 The question looms: would she kill?